-These categories celebrate the talented and inspiring individuals who have a significant impact on Web Dev and coding in the UK.
-Judges will be looking for; Quality of work exceptional results, client service and satisfaction
+These categories celebrate the talented and inspiring individuals who have a significant impact on web dev and coding in the UK.
+Judges will be looking for quality of work, exceptional results, and client service and satisfaction.

 Judges are looking for a creative and innovative individual who can be freelance, employed part-time or full-time in an in-house team or agency and who has contributed to business success.
 This can be self, or third-party nominated.

 Is this you or do you a member of your team?
 An individual who can be freelance, employed part-time or full-time in an in-house team or agency and is 30 years or younger on the date of the awards ceremony.
 This can be self, or third party nominated.